isabella232/community-53/content-format-templates/technical_youtube_video_guide.md

 - **Why should the audience learn this topic?** What are the benefits of using this particular software in this configuration?
 What are some practical reasons why the reader should follow this tutorial?

-- **What will the audience do or create in this tutorial?** Are they setting up an API, or an APP and then testing it?
+- **What will the audience do or create in this video tutorial?** Are they setting up an API, or an APP and then testing it?
 Are they building an app and deploying it?
 Be specific, as this provides the motivation readers need and gets them excited about the topic.

 - **What will the audience have accomplished when they’re done?** What new skills will they have?
 What will they be able to do that they couldn’t do before?

-By answering these questions in your introduction, these will also help you design a clear and reader-focused tutorial, as you’ll align the steps.
+By answering these questions in your introduction, these will also help you design a clear and focused video tutorial, as you’ll align the steps.

 Instead of using phrases like **“We will learn how to”**, use phrases like **“you will configure”** or **“you will build”**.